macx/ng-boilerplate/src/app/README.md

 angular.module( 'ngBoilerplate', [
   'app-templates',
   'component-templates',
-  'ngBoilerplate.home',
-  'ngBoilerplate.about'
+  'ngBoilerplate.home'
 ])
 ```

-With app modules broken down in this way, all routing is performed by the
+With app modules broken down in this way, **all routing is performed by the
-submodules we include, as that is where our app's functionality is really
+submodules** we include, as that is where our app's functionality is really
 defined.
 So all we need to do in `app.js` is specify a default route to follow,
 which route of course is defined in a submodule.
 In this case, our `home` module
 is where we want to start, which has a defined route for `/home` in